Skip to Content

 7. Arrange for Visitors to Call

 If your German Shepherd can be entertained or exercised while you’re away, he will be less likely to miss you and stress about it.
-He’ll also know that he’s not going to be left alone for too long each day if you have a friend or relative call round.
+He’ll also know that he won’t be left alone for too long each day if you have a friend or relative call around.

 8. Show Your GSD Affection – But Not Too Much!